View more images at: YELL.COM WEDDING DRESSES

 Anne specialises in working with silks and other natural fibres such as cotton, linen and wool although she also designs using quality synthetics and of course laces some of which are silk or cotton although most are artificial and synthetic mixes, including the best quality French, Italian and English lace.

-She has swatches of several ranges of fabrics from which she orders the fabric for her designs.
-Some of these can also be dyed or woven to order subject to minimum order quantities and some suppliers will provide a stock cutting to hold fabric on reserve before an order is confirmed.
-Anne can also source many fabrics for her designs that she does not hold swatches for.
+She has swatches of extensive ranges of fabrics from which she orders the fabric for her designs.
+These include silk dupion, dupioni, satin, crepe, jacquard, chiffon, mousseline, organza, pongee, tulle, wool and silk mixes, fine merino wool. tweed, worsted, linen, tana lawn, blouse weight cotton poplin and twill, Liberty prints, broderie anglaise, fancies and many more.
+Some of these fabrics can also be dyed or woven to order subject to minimum order quantities and some suppliers will provide a stock cutting to hold fabric on reserve before an order is confirmed.
+Anne can also source many trade fabrics for her designs that she does not hold swatches for.
 Most of these fabrics are from manufacturers and wholesalers who supply the trade; she only orders these fabrics for her designs and not to re-sell them as cut lengths to the public.
 She also does not work with very heavy fabrics because all the sewing is done by hand.

 EMBROIDERY, BEADWORK AND HAND PAINTING